SimonHarte/SpartanGrid/README.md

 ===========
 - Small in size: **~8KB** of less code which per default generates **~2KB** of minified css.
 - With minimal configuration you can swiftly set up standard grid layouts using simple, generated classes.
-- Provides different less mixins to easily set up responsive layouts as you need them.
+- Provides less mix-ins to easily set up responsive layouts as you need them instead of generating a whole bunch of classes.
-- Actually even non-grid layouts are possible using the mixins as the values get calculated in less.
+- Actually even non-grid layouts are possible using the mix-ins as the values get calculated in less.

 Caveats
 ===========